stenbror/PythonCoreNative/README.md

 # PythonCoreNative

 This is a test of a modern C++ based Python parser.
 Just started.
-Open project in Visual Studo Code and open terminal and 'cd bin'
+Open project in Visual Studo Code and open terminal.

 To build: